Allergy Season Guide: The Safest HEPA Air Purifiers for Nursery Use

 The Ionizer Trap

-Many cheap air purifiers on Amazon include an "Ionizer" button.
-This electrically charges particles in the air so they stick to the walls and floor, falling out of the air you breathe.
+Many cheap air purifiers on Amazon include an "Ionizer" button, which electrically charges particles in the air so they stick to the walls and floor, falling out of the air you breathe.

 The devastating side effect is that ionization creates Ozone (O3) as a byproduct.
-According to the EPA, "Ozone is a potent lung irritant."
+According to the EPA, "Ozone is a potent lung irritant," and the California Air Resources Board (CARB) regulates ozone-emitting air cleaners for exactly this reason.
 Running an ozone generator in a child's nursery to "cure" their allergies is actually causing a chemical burn in their lungs, triggering asthma attacks.
-Stick strictly to mechanical HEPA fans with zero electronic ionization.
+Stick strictly to mechanical HEPA fans with zero electronic ionization, sized with a CADR rating of at least 200 for the nursery.

 • Ionizers produce Ozone, a severe respiratory irritant.